rasmusab/officialcocktails/officialcocktails.com/content/cocktails/kir.md

 ![](/cocktail-images/kir.jpeg)

-## Directions for how to make a Kir
+## Directions for how to make the Kir

 1. Take a Wine glass (white).
 2. Measure and pour 1 cl (1 part) of crème de cassis into the bottom of the glass.